Graham Nash on David Crosby: ‘We Were Going To Get Together’

 This ad for one of the duo’s many albums appeared in the April 8, 1972 issue of Record World

-Graham Nash has acknowledged in a new interview that his long-strained relationship with David Crosby had begun to improve.
-In his conversation with reporter Rob Tannenbaum for AARP Magazine, posted today (Feb.
-8, 2023), Nash said the longtime bandmates were “getting a little closer at the end” and that roughly a week and a half before Crosby died on Jan.
+In a February interview, Nash acknowledged that his long-strained relationship with Crosby had begun to improve.
+In his conversation with reporter Rob Tannenbaum for AARP Magazine, posted on Feb.
+8, 2023, Nash said the longtime bandmates were “getting a little closer at the end” and that roughly a week and a half before Crosby died on Jan.
 18, he had left a voicemail on Nash’s phone saying that he wanted to apologize.
 Nash emailed him back to set up a time to speak.
 “He never called,” says Nash, “and then he was gone.”
 The revelation follows the news back in 2016 that the pair and longtime best friends were estranged.

 Crosby reaching out to Nash “made David’s death a little easier for me, because I realized that we were going to get together later in his life.”